josephhklier/LATIN102/quiz1.md

 Centaurs are being killed by Hercules.
 (Use the present tense)  - interficiuntur

 Centaurs were being killed by Hercules.
-(Use the perfect tense) - interfectus est ❌
+(Use the perfect tense) - interfectus est ❌ interficiebat

 Centaurs were killed by Hercules.
-(Use the perfect tense) - interfecit ❌
+(Use the perfect tense) - interfecit ❌ interfectus est

 When Hercules killed the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.) - interfecit ❌
+(Emphasize the circumstance, not the timing, of what Hercules did.) - interfecit ❌ interficitur

 At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her. - vidit

 Hercules led Deianira in marriage (i.e., he married her). - audduxit

-Hercules repeatedly asked Eurytus for permission to marry Iole. - rogavit ❌
+Hercules repeatedly asked Eurytus for permission to marry Iole. - rogavit ❌ rogabat